LDonn32/pands-weekly-tasks/README.md

 -VSCode

-# Built with
+# Requirements.txt
-This section covers what libraries/modules were used for the weekly tasks
+This file contains all the packages and libraries that were imported for the tasks.

--Numpy

--Mathplotlib

--Pandas

--Sklearn

--OS

--SYS

-# Getting Started

-## Prerequisites

-## Installation